Definition of Mentorship: What Is a Mentor and Do You Need One?

 Mentorships are now an indispensable part of work culture in the United States.

-Identifying strong mentors in your field, and working productively with them to achieve a set of goals, is a good way to set yourself up for significant career transitions.
-Many organizations have even instituted formal programs so that more junior employees can benefit from formal mentorships with more seasoned professionals in their department, company, or industry.
+Identifying strong mentors in your field is a good way to set yourself up for significant career transitions.
+It’s important to working productively with them to achieve a set of goals.
+Many organizations offer formal programs so that more junior employees can benefit from formal mentorships with more seasoned professionals in their department, company, or industry.

 This article will help you understand: